Understanding the Three Form Types

 Enable Require Section Submission

-Notify Users or Groups – select who should be notified when this section is submitted
+Notify Users or Groups — choose who on your internal team should be alerted when this section is submitted

 This submission point marks the transition from public to internal.